coastal-science/cormorants-nesting-scripts/docs/run_model.md

 ----
 ### Configure Your User Profile
 `nano user_profile.sh`
 make sure there is an entry for yourself.
 If you have a sponsored account, your `SLURM_JOB_ACCOUNT` will be `def-sponsor`, where sponsor is your sponsor's username.
-If you do not have a sponsored account (i.e. are a PI) than your `SLURM_JOB_ACCOUNT` will be `def-user`, where `user` is your own username.
+If you do not have a sponsored account (i.e. are a PI) then your `SLURM_JOB_ACCOUNT` will be `def-user`, where `user` is your own username.
 ```bash
     user )
       export SLURM_JOB_ACCOUNT=def-ruthjoy